 Student Opportunities

-Including Quantum Thursdays, summer schools, and Department of Energy internships
+Including summer schools, career fairs, Quantum Thursdays, and Department of Energy internships

-Brookhaven National Laboratory offers a three-week virtual workshop to introduce rising college juniors, seniors, and recent college graduates to the exciting world of quantum information science (QIS).
-Led by Dr. David Biersach, through a series of demonstrations and hands-on programming labs, students will learn how quantum algorithms, when applied to specific problem domains, can outperform classical computers.
-Students will learn IBM Qiskit, a world-class software package for working with quantum computers at the level of pulses, circuits, and application modules.
-Students will download and install the 100% open-source courseware and development tools on their personal computers, which they will use during the program.
+This is a virtual workshop to introduce college juniors, seniors, and recent graduates to the world of quantum information science (QIS).
+Through a series of demonstrations and hands-on programming labs, students will learn how quantum algorithms applied to specific problem domains can outperform classical computers.
+Students will learn IBM Qiskit—software for working with quantum computers at the level of pulses, circuits, and application modules.
+All required courseware and development tools are open source.
+More Information (PDF)

 Department of Energy Internship Programs